kujenga/website/content/blog/lunr-search.md

   to approach this project as it adds complexity to the build process, and the opportunity for the search index generation to diverge from the way Hugo manages content, since it does not leverage Hugo in the build process at all.
+[^preactLimitations]: Two features that seem like they might provide this sort of capability are [hooks][preactHooks] and [context][preactContext] which I did experiment with.
+However these both have the perspective that the Preact application is the centerpiece of your UI, and when you try calling those methods to access or modify state from outside of a particular component, errors are thrown.
+Even the section on [side-effects][preactHooksSideEffect] is talking about the other way around, triggering external side effects, rather than external operations having side effects on Preact components themselves.

 <!-- Links -->
 [hugoSite]: https://gohugo.io/